hansonkd/Tino/README.md

 This is run with uvicorn as a single worker. `httpx` seemed to be a major point of performance problems so I also benchmarked against `ab` (apache benchmark).
 However, `httpx` results are typical of what you would see if you were using python-to-python communication.

+This is a micro benchmark of echoing a 404 character unicode string of emojis.

 <img width="934" alt="Screen Shot 2020-06-09 at 10 38 45 PM" src="https://user-images.githubusercontent.com/496914/84231198-72764980-aaa2-11ea-971d-fc4146a0dffc.png">